Last Updated on May 11, 2021

 1. Read the Label Carefully

 Less is more when it comes to the ingredients.
-Pure aloe vera gel will have just 3-4 ingredients in it.
+And pure aloe vera gel will have just 3-4 ingredients in it.

 The first ingredient should always be aloe vera juice followed by a thickening agent and a preservative.
 Skip the product if the label mentions ‘base q.s’ in the ingredient list.